 To provide practical and financial support where there is greatest need, and to implement projects that bring about positive and sustained change.

-OUR PROJECTS Restoring the Deboche Nunnery
+Restoring the Deboche Nunnery

 In 2005 SAVE THE HIMALAYAN KINGDOM, supported by the Swiss Agency for Development and Coorporation (SDC), implemented a project to restore the nunnery at Deboche.
 Established in 1925, it is the oldest nunnery in Solu Khumbu and one of the oldest in Nepal.